Denys Kesil: Career

 In 2018, he represented Ukraine at the Summer Youth Olympics in Buenos Aires, Argentina.
 He won the silver medal in the boys' 200 metre butterfly event.
 He also competed in the boys' 50 metre butterfly and boys' 100 metre butterfly events.

+In 2021, he represented Ukraine at the belated 2020 Summer Olympics in Tokyo, placing twenty-first in the men's 200 meter butterfly event.

+In 2024, he again represented Ukraine at the 2024 Summer Olympics in Paris, placing twenty-fourth in the men's 200 meter butterfly event.